galasa-dev/cli/docs/generated/galasactl_streams_get.md

 ### Options

 ```
+      --format string   the output format of the returned streams.
+Supported formats are: 'summary', 'yaml'. (default "summary")
   -h, --help            Displays the options for the 'streams get' command.
       --name string     An optional field indicating the name of a test stream
 ```

 ### Options inherited from parent commands